AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mixpanel-data-valid.md

     ![](../../../assets/past-96-hours.png)

-1. Scroll to the lower-right of the report and export a CSV file:
+1. Scroll to the lower-right of the report and export a `.csv` file:

     ![](../../../assets/export-csv-mixpanel.png)

-1. Send the CSV file to the account manager or analyst you are working with on this validation process.
+1. Send the `.csv` file to the account manager or analyst you are working with on this validation process.